 - Investment of bond proceeds,

-- Primary and secondary market disclosure practices, including annual certifications as required,
+- Primary market disclosure practices and procedures, including annual certifications as required,

 - Arbitrage rebate monitoring and filing,

 - Monitoring use of tax-exempt bond financed facilities for private use,

 - Federal and state law compliance practices, and